The Complete Goldfish Care Guide: How to Care for Your Goldfish and Keep Them Happy & Healthy

 There’s a wide variety of sizes, colors, and shapes of substrate out there when choosing the right one for your tank.
 Having a vision of the finished aquarium you want will help you decide on the best substrate option for your system.

 Polished gravel is a good option for many freshwater aquariums like the Exotic Pebbles polished mixed gravel.
-Bioactive substrate, like the Activ-Flora, planted aquarium substrate, can also be a great way to jumpstart plant growth if you’re planning to keep live plants in your tank.
+Bioactive substrate, like the Activ-Flora, planted aquarium substrate, can also be a great way to jumpstart plant growth if you’re planning to keep live plants in your tank. - Lighting

 The type of lighting you choose will be based on the type of system you have planned to set up, as well as what kind of livestock you will be keeping in it.